rjustincardona/dolphindes/README.md

 ```

 Optionally, provide the -s flag to print the output of the tests.
 You will need to have `pytest` and `pytest-dependency` installed in your environment.

+## 📚 Documentation and Tutorials

+We are currently working on more comprehensive documentation.
+For now, please refer to the Jupyter Notebooks in the examples/ directory for detailed demonstrations on using dolphindes to compute bounds for photonic inverse design problems and extract design templates.

 ## Citations